-Having used these over-ears for a fortnight we can think of no other pair we'd rather take on our travels.
-Bose is boss when it comes to noise-cancelling - and the 700 is proof.
+Having used these over-ears almost daily for six months we can think of no other pair we'd rather take on our travels.
+Or, well, anywhere.
+Bose is boss when it comes to noise-cancelling - and the 700 is proof of that.

-This article was originally published as a preview on 2 July 2019 and has been updated to reflect its real-world, lived-with experience in full review format.
+This article was originally published as a preview on 2 July 2019 and has been updated to reflect its extended full review format.

 We praised the Sony for great sound and great noise-cancellation.
 Having used the Bose we prefer the tidier design.
 On the face of it, however, it's a toss-up between the Sony and Bose for best-in-class at this price point.